accordproject/markdown-transform/DEVELOPERS.md

 ### Keeping In Sync

 It is good practice to always keep your `origin/master` in sync with `upstream/master`.
 You don’t have to, but it makes your life easier.
 Do your work in branches of your fork, and periodically sync up your `master` with the `master` of `upstream` as follows.
-You should definitely do this before creating a pull request.
+You should do this before creating a pull request.

 ```shell
     git fetch --all --prune